pmfs1/neural-network-lib/.github/ISSUE_TEMPLATE/create-update-improve.md

 ---
-name: FEATURE REQUEST
+name: CREATE/UPDATE/IMPROVE
-about: SUGGEST AN IDEA AND/OR REQUEST A FEATURE
+about: REQUEST A FEATURE, SHARE AN IDEA, OR MAKE A SUGGESTION
-title: "[FEATURE]"
+title: "[CREATE/UPDATE/IMPROVE]"
-labels: FEATURE
+labels: CREATE/UPDATE/IMPROVE
 assignees: pmfs1

 ---